-The operation of the HCVS is governed the same for SA conditions as for BDBEE conditions, except for the need to manually breach the rupture disk.
+The operation of the HCVS is governed the same for SA conditions as for BDBEE conditions, except for the need to purge the last HCVS line segment with argon to prevent accumulation of flammable gases resulting from a potential uncovering of the core.
 Existing guidance in the SAMGs directs the plant staff to consider changing radiological conditions in a severe accident.

-The same as for BDBEE Venting, Part 2, except:
+The same as for BDBEE Venting Part 2, except:

-- A modification will be required to install additional post-24 hours nitrogen bottles on-site. - A modification may be required to ensure accessibility and habitability of the ROS during SA conditions. - A modification will be required to ensure the flammability limits of gases passing through the system are not reached or to ensure the system can withstand dynamic loading resulting from hydrogen deflagration and detonation.
+- A modification will be required to install additional post-24 hours nitrogen bottles on-site. - A modification may be required to ensure accessibility and habitability of the ROS during SA conditions. - A modification will be required to ensure the flammability limits of gases passing through the system are not reached.
+This modification will install a check valve on the last segment (from the refueling floor to the exhaust) of the new HCVS line and an argon purging station which will include pre-staging argon bottles, purge system components and the associated tubing.